tobealive/docs/docs/concepts/structs/overview.md

 ## Structs with reference fields

-Structs with references to require explicitly setting the initial value to a reference value unless the struct already defines its own initial value.
+Structs with references require explicitly setting the initial value to a reference value unless the struct already defines its own initial value.

 Zero-value references, or nil pointers, will **NOT** be supported in the future,